NicoHood/Hoodloader/Readme.md

 ```

 **With not enough ram the Hoodloader wont work.
 My worst limit was 339/323 bytes used.
-This depends on the PC, some faster PCs can handle USB faster so you can use more ram.***
+This depends on the PC, some faster PCs can handle USB better so you can use more ram.**

 Licence and Copyright
 =====================